LordRoad/fake-warehouse/README.md

 * `column`
     - colname
     - coltype
-        it can be inner supported data type (**int, short, boolean, float, double, long, date, string**) or user defined data type which should be extra data which in folder extra such as
+        it can be inner supported data type (**int, short, boolean, float, double, long, date, string**) or user defined data type.
-        ```
-        {
-          "extra_config": {
-            "month": "./extra/month.json",
-            "week": "./extra/week.json"
-          }
-        }
-        ```
-        then extra data type month, week can be used as column type
     - colorder
         it can be **desc** (descend), **asc** (ascend), **rand** (random)
     - coldstep